 Some conveyancing solicitors in Wigan provide legal services on an hourly rate others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed legal fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will explain what the conveyancing fees and costs will be when your sale or purchase goes through.

 If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.